Susan E. Wagner High School: Visual arts

-Theatrical Arts
+Theatrical arts

 Students in the Theatre Academy take four years of advanced theatre courses.
 Students will start with Acting, then Musical Theatre, then Advanced Acting, then Playwriting, and finally Directing.
 Created by Diana Zerega, the longtime Coordinator of the program, Wagner's theatre program is often considered second only to Laguardia High School's, the city's largest performing arts high school.

 In 2011, the school was awarded a $200,000 from Borough President James Molinaro to retrofit their auditorium after their production of Les Misérables.
 The retrofit was complete in time for their Spring Musical of Sweeney Todd: The Demon Barber of Fleet Street in 2012.
 The theatre program has also been invited to the historic St. George Theater to perform Les Misérables and Sweeney Todd.

-Student Activities
+Student activities

 Wagner has a large pool of Activities for students overseen by the Coordinator of Student Activities (COSA) and the Student Government.
 The school's include but are not limited to the Gay-Straight Alliance, Debate Team, Key Club, Service to Society Club, Science Research Club, and more.

-SING Productions
+SING productions

 Founded at Midwood High School (Brooklyn, New York) in 1947, "SING" is a student-run theater production that includes script/acting, dancing, art, a chorus, and a band.
 Students are judged on areas including originality, singing, art, acting, band, script, and dancing.
 There are three groups: Sophmen (freshmen and sophomores conjoined), Juniors, and Seniors.
 Susan E. Wagner's SING program began in 1974, and averages nearly 200 to 250 participants yearly.
 Each student will end up spending about 300 hours on the show, however the students often have a strong pride from it.

-International Festival Production
+International Festival production

 The International Festival is a student-run production that showcases an assortment of food and a three-hour show presenting the diversity of the school through a collection of dances, fashion, songs, plays, and exhibitions from all around the world.
 This production includes over 20 cultural-based club with the goal of performing.

 Athletics

 Having over 30 Junior Varsity and Varsity teams, Wagner has a very large Athletics Department.
 The school's Boys Bowling Team has been very successful.
 In 2021, it won the PSAL Bowling Championship for the third year in a row.
-Wagner has teams in Badminton, Basketball, Bowling, Cross Country, Flag Football, Golf, Golf, Gymnastics, Handball, Indoor Track, Lacrosse, Outdoor Track, Soccer, Softball, Stunt, Swimming, Table Tennis, Tennis, Volleyball, and more.
+Wagner has teams in Badminton, Basketball, Bowling, Cross Country, Flag Football, Golf, Gymnastics, Handball, Indoor Track, Lacrosse, Outdoor Track, Soccer, Softball, Stunt, Swimming, Table Tennis, Tennis, Volleyball, and more.